Nghiait123456/SolutionArchitectInAction/1_LoadBalancing/readme.txt

     It's a system navigating and split load.
 Ex: You have a billion rqs, you want 50% request to North American's region, 30% request to Asian, 20 % request to Europe.
 This is job of load balance.

   2) Why you need Load Balancer?
     One server don't have scale for everything.
 When request up, you need more server.
-At time, you need one system navigating and navigating.
+At time, you need one system navigating and split load to this server.
 You need load balancer.

   3) How many type Load Balancer?
     For Hardware, have 2 type: LoadBalance software and LoadBalance Hardware.